uptane/deployment-considerations/repositories.md

 As the first step to verifying metadata, described in the Standard for both the [Primary](https://uptane.github.io/papers/uptane-standard.1.1.0.html#check_time_primary) and [Secondaries](https://uptane.github.io/papers/uptane-standard.1.1.0.html#verify_time), the ECU SHOULD load and verify the most recent time from the designated time source by following its designated procedure.
 This will likely include verifying that the signatures on the downloaded time are valid

-1. Verify that the signatures on the downloaded time are valid.
-2. Verify that the list of tokens in the downloaded time includes the token that the ECU sent in its version report.
-3. Verify that the time downloaded is greater than the previous time.

-If all three steps are completed without error, the ECU SHOULD overwrite its current attested time with the time it has just downloaded.
+If all steps are completed without error, the ECU SHOULD overwrite its current attested time with the time it has just downloaded.

 If any check fails, the ECU SHOULD NOT overwrite its current attested time, but SHOULD jump to the last step ([Create and send version report](https://uptane.github.io/uptane-standard/uptane-standard.html#create_version_report))to report the error.